zephirl/NeuralSynth/README.md

 <img width="500" alt="NeuralSynth" src="https://user-images.githubusercontent.com/10205873/201897023-811b9dfd-62dc-4d2b-aafd-66edd5429503.png">

 You can try our web-app at https://zephirl.github.io/NeuralSynth.
-For the best experience, please use Google Chrome.
+For the best experience, please use Google Chrome on a computer.

 Alternatively, a recorded demo video can be viewed [here](https://rebrand.ly/NeuralSynthDemoVideo).